pydata/xarray/doc/io.rst

 xarray.
 For implementation details, see :ref:`zarr_encoding`.

 To write a dataset with zarr, we use the :py:attr:`Dataset.to_zarr` method.
-To write to a local directory, we pass a path to a directory
+To write to a local directory, we pass a path to a directory:

 .. ipython:: python
     :suppress: